Douglas Bader: Childhood and education

 Bader was born on 21 February 1910 in St John's Wood, London, the second son of Major Frederick Roberts Bader (1867–1922), a civil engineer, and his wife Jessie Scott MacKenzie.
-His first two years were spent with McCann relatives in the Isle of Man while his father, accompanied by Bader's mother and older brother Frederick (named after his father but called 'Derick' to distinguish the two), returned to his work in India after the birth of his son.
+His first two years were spent with McCann relatives on the Isle of Man while his father, accompanied by Bader's mother and older brother Frederick (named after his father but called 'Derick' to distinguish the two), returned to his work in India after the birth of his son.

 At the age of two, Bader joined his parents in India for a year.
-When his father resigned from his job in 1913 the family moved back to London and settled in Kew.
+When his father resigned from his job in 1913, the family moved back to London and settled in Kew.
 Bader's father saw action in the First World War in the Royal Engineers, and was wounded in action in 1917.
 He remained in France after the war, where, having attained the rank of major, he died in 1922 of complications from those wounds in a hospital in Saint-Omer, the same area where Bader baled out and was captured in 1941.

 Bader's mother was remarried shortly thereafter to the Reverend Ernest William Hobbs.
 Bader was subsequently brought up in the rectory of the village of Sprotbrough, near Doncaster, West Riding of Yorkshire.
 Bader's mild-mannered stepfather did not become the father figure he needed.
 His mother showed little interest in Bader and sent him to his grandparents on occasion.
 Without guidance, Bader became unruly.
 During one incident with an air gun, Bader shot a noted local lady through a bathroom window, as she was about to enter a bath.
 Later, an argument with Derick about the suffering inflicted by a pellet saw him being shot in the shoulder at point-blank range.
-Bader was then sent as a boarder to Temple Grove School, one of the "Famous Five" of English prep schools, however one which gave its boys a Spartan upbringing.
+Bader was then sent as a boarder to Temple Grove School, one of the "Famous Five" of English prep schools—one that gave its boys a Spartan upbringing.